 I've already covered different coding workflows in multiple previous posts as well as my game development file structure, so let's dig into my pipeline to create all the art related assets and my overall workflow to complete a game production.

-All in all, the bulk of making this game took about one month for our tiny two person team, so I had to come up with some efficient workflows and time saving approaches.
+All in all, the bulk of making Hypastorm took about one month for our tiny two person team, so I had to come up with some efficient workflows and time saving approaches.

 Almost every object in the game is initially created as a 3D model in Blender and then rendered out as a Sprite, or a Sprite Atlas if it needed animation.

 The other half of my team, Phimrost Sitthikun, did the initial modeling and setup of each game object that required Blender and then I continued working on it to prepare it so it was "game-ready" before rendering.

 From the start I designed a full pipeline around Blender where we could store things in a "library" and use a lot of referencing between scenes and files.
 I wanted to be able to reuse lighting and other things, so I for instance could adjust the lighting in one place and then batch re-render every object in the game in one go with the adjusted lighting.